-The challenge of reaching Net Zero by 2030

-London faces several challenges in its efforts to reach its ambitious 2030 net zero target.
-Securing the necessary funding for decarbonisation projects is clearly crucial, with the Element Energy report8, which underpins the Mayor's work on London's 'Accelerated Green Pathway', suggesting that £75 billion in investment is required to meet the capital's 2030 net zero target.
-Practical challenges highlighted by the Element Energy report include:

-- Extensive new energy infrastructure must be constructed, with 3.9GW of solar PV capacity9 installed on rooftops. - Around 460,000 heat network connections are required across London by 2030, whereas total UK domestic connections were around 450,000 in 2018. - London's building stock will need to become more energy efficient requiring retrofitting at scale and a shift to low carbon heat sources such as heat pumps, with 210,000 installations per year needed in London by 2030.
-The lack of powers that the Mayor has over existing buildings makes this challenge even bigger. - 8 Element Energy Limited, Analysis of a Net Zero 2030 Target for Greater London, Final Report for Greater London Authority, 18 January 2022 - 9 For reference, the Government's 2023 solar PV deployment statistics show a total of 15.2GW of solar capacity in the UK.

-In addition to new technology, the everyday behaviour of Londoners will have to adapt towards more environmentally friendly options.
+BUSINESS I DN The challenge of reaching Net Zero by 2030 London faces several challenges in its efforts to reach its ambitious 2030 net zero target.
+Securing the necessary funding for decarbonisation projects is clearly crucial, with the Element Energy report, which underpins the Mayor's work on London's 'Accelerated Green Pathway', suggesting that £75 billion in investment is required to meet the capital's 2030 net zero target.
+Practical challenges highlighted by the Element Energy report include: - Extensive new energy infrastructure must be constructed, with 3.9GW of solar PV capacity installed on rooftops. - Around 460,000 heat network connections are required across London by 2030, whereas total UK domestic connections were around 450,000 in 2018. - London's building stock will need to become more energy efficient requiring retrofitting at scale and a shift to low carbon heat sources such as heat pumps, with 210,000 installations per year needed in London by 2030.
+The lack of powers that the Mayor has over existing buildings makes this challenge even bigger. • In addition to new technology, the everyday behaviour of Londoners will have to adapt towards more environmentally friendly options.
 One example is a 27% reduction needed in total vehicle miles, meaning reduced dependence on cars and a faster transition to electric vehicles through further EV charging infrastructure.
 In addition to the above, other challenges include:

 - Expanding and modernising London's transport network, including its cycling infrastructure. - Serious workforce shortages and insufficiently developed supply chains, particularly when it comes to heat pump deployment and retrofitting. - The lack of good quality data constrains the levels of accuracy in understanding, planning and implementing decarbonisation strategies effectively.

-In focus The challenge and benefits to retrofitting

-If London is to reach its net zero target retrofitting the capital's existing building stock - a significant carbon emitter - will play an important role.
+In focus The challenge and benefits to retrofitting If London is to reach its net zero target retrofitting the capital's existing building stock - a significant carbon emitter - will play an important role.
 The analysis below considers the financial benefits that could be provided to both businesses and households if London's existing building stock was retrofitted in line with the Mayor's 2030 target rather than the UK's 2050 target.
-The costs and savings are based on current annual domestic and commercial heating costs10.
+The costs and savings are based on current annual domestic and commercial heating costs.
 While the level of funding, resource and supply chain changes needed to achieve this scale of retrofit are enormous and require a fundamental step-change in approach, the analysis demonstrates the potential benefits of simply going faster and raising the level of ambition to address a particularly complex challenge.
+As outlined above, to meet London's 2030 target, roughly 210,000 existing homes would need to be retrofitted a year, with over two million heat pumps needing to be installed by 2030.
+Element Energy Limited, Analysis of a Net Zero 2030 Target for Greater London, Final Report for Greater London Authority, 18 January 2022 For reference, the Government's 2023 solar PV deployment statistics show a total of 15.2GW of solar capacity in the UK.
+Appendix A includes the full set of assumptions for the analysis carried out.